Download and setup KEGG KOfam HMM profiles plus KEGG MODULE and KEGG BRITE data.

 anvi-setup-kegg-kofams --kegg-archive KEGG_archive.tar.gz

-This works the same way as the default, except that it bypasses the download step and instead uses the archive you have provided with
+This works the same way as the default, except that it bypasses the download step and instead uses the archive file you have provided with

 Edit this file to update this information.